 - 30. Happy Diwali:

-The Share a Coke campaign was launched by Coca-Cola in 2013 and 2014.
-A number of the most popular names were replaced with their original logo, which was then printed on the Coca-Cola label.
+Coca-Cola launched the Share a Coke campaign in 2013 and 2014.
+A few of the most popular names were replaced with their original logo, which was then printed on the Coca-Cola label.

 The idea behind the campaign was to encourage people to share a Coke with someone they like.
 The aim was to create a closer relationship with consumers and to inspire “shared moments of happiness“.

 2. Real Beauty: